Join the Newsletter to Keep Reading

 However, there are more changes which require entities to determine their nature.
 Often times, the line between accounting policies and accounting estimates is not clear.
 Hence, entities need to apply judgement.
 Although IAS 8 allows an entity to treat a change as a change in accounting estimate, if it is difficult to distinguish the two, an entity is not expected to use this paragraph as the way-out.

 Some of the examples that IFRS users may find challenging are:

 - Should a change from first-in, first-out (“FIFO”) to weighted average cost formula for inventories under IAS 2 Inventories constitute an accounting policy change?

 - Should a change from output method to input method in measuring progress towards satisfaction of performance obligation under IFRS 15 Revenue from Contracts with Customers constitute a change in accounting estimates?

-- A clarification that selecting the FIFO cost formula or the weighted average cost formula under IAS 2 constitutes selecting an accounting policy.
+The exposure draft also includes a clarification that selecting the FIFO cost formula or the weighted average cost formula under IAS 2 constitutes selecting an accounting policy.

 - A revision to the definition of accounting estimates to specify that: